How to Use Base64 to Image Online

 Why You Should Use Base64 to Image Conversion

 Base64 to image conversion is a requirement whenever you have to deal with files (like images) that need to be in their original binary format; due to this reason in the first place, they were encoded in Base64.
 Even when it’s very simple and convenient, but not always optimal, to exchange or embed an image file (or any file for that matter) within text using Base64 encoding/decoding .
-However, if you want to edit the image, view it, or perform any other operation on the image, then it's advisable to convert it back into an image from the encoded string.
+But if you need to do anything with that picture, e.g., you need to do some modifications on it, want to see it, or perform anything else with that picture, you will have to convert it back to the image from the encoded string.

-Tips for Optimizing Base64 Images for Web Use
+How to Optimize Base64 Images for Web performance

 When using Base64 encoded images on a website, performance is key: